nzzdev/Storytelling-Styleguide/catalog/pages/intro.md

 <div class="stabilityIndex stable">Stable</div>
 ```
 Functionality and styling are considered to be complete and should not change unless serious issues are encountered.
-Stable components are approved by the key stakeholders and can be generally considered «ready-to-use».
+Stable concepts are approved by the key stakeholders and can be generally considered «ready-to-use».
 **READY TO USE**